RickStrahl/Westwind.AspNetCore.Markdown/readme.md

 You can also load Markdown documents from URL and process them as markdown to HTML for embedding into the page.
 The Url has to be openly accessible (ie. no authentication).
 This is great for loading and embedding content from remote sources such as from Github and rendering it as part of your application.
 It's very useful for CMS and Documentation solutions where a remote repository serves as the document store.

 #### url-fixup-basepath
-When `true` (default) an relative Markdown images and links are converted to absolute URLs relative to the Markdown document that is being loaded via the `url=` attribute.
+When `true` (default) any relative Markdown images and links are converted to absolute URLs relative to the Markdown document that is being loaded via the `url=` attribute.
 Typically you'll want images and links to be fixed up so images show and you don't end up with dead links.
 However in some situations you might want to render the page with the original links in which case you can explicitly force the attribute to `false`.

 #### markdown (Model Binding)
-In addition to the content you can also bind to the `markdown` attribute which allows for programmatic assignment and databinding.
+In addition to the content you can also bind to the `markdown` attribute which allows for programmatic assignment and data binding.

 ```html
 @model MarkdownPageModel